Armstrong Oko-Flex: FC Zürich

 On 14 August 2023, he signed a two-year contract with Swiss Super League club FC Zürich.
 On 17 September 2023, he scored on his debut for the club, in a 3–0 win away to FC Tuggen in the Swiss Cup.

 Botev Plovdiv

-On 25 August 2025, Oko-Flex joined Bulgarian club Botev Plovdiv.
+On 25 August 2025, Oko-Flex joined Bulgarian First League club Botev Plovdiv.
+He impressed with Botev Plovdiv, scoring 7 goals in 15 appearances in all competitions, earning a move away from the club in January 2026.

+Levski Sofia

+On 14 January 2026, Oko-Flex joined fellow Bulgarian First League club Levski Sofia on a three-year contract, after the club triggered his €300,000-worth release clause.

 International career

 Oko-Flex was called up to the Republic of Ireland U21 squad for the first time in November 2021, for their 2023 UEFA European Under-21 Championship qualifiers against Italy & Sweden.
 Oko-Flex made his Republic of Ireland U21 debut on 16 June 2023, in a 2–2 draw with Ukraine U21 in a friendly played in Bad Blumau, Austria.
-On 13 October 2023, he scored both of his sides goals in a 2–1 win away to Latvia U21.
+On 13 October 2023, he scored both of his side's goals in a 2–1 win away to Latvia U21.

 Personal life

 Oko-Flex is the son of the Nigerian-Irish community organiser Reginald Oko-Flex Inya.